** Please expect a lead time of two weeks for this kit **

-Eliminate noxious diesel fumes and the cost of filling up at the pump with an electric conversion kit.
-Enjoy your sailboat to the fullest, with this 12kW electric option.
+Eliminate noxious diesel fumes and the cost of filling up at the pump with this electric conversion Kit.
+Enjoy your sailboat to the fullest, with an electric option providing 12kW continuous output at 48 Volts.

-Customers have used this kit in boats with 15K pound displacement.
-The system has a liquid cooled motor, so you will provide the existing heat exchanger or use our radiator, fan and pump - you supply the hose.
+Customers have used this kit in boats with up to 15K pound displacement.
+The system has a liquid cooled motor, which requires either the existing heat exchanger our radiator, fan and pump - you supply the hose.
 Do not run saltwater through the motor.

 All our systems have reverse on-the-fly and contactor disable features.
 "Brushless" means that the motor does not have brushes that will wear out over time, nor will it be a dangerous source of ignition for on-board gas appliances.
 In the U.S. and Canada, brushed motors are only legal for marine use if onboard appliances and accessories use kerosene or diesel (not propane or gasoline) due to the potential for internal motor arcing.